marijnh/Eloquent-JavaScript/06_object.md

 ```

 The class stores its content in a single array of _width_ × _height_
 elements.
-The elements are stored row-by-row, so, for example, the third
+The elements are stored row by row, so, for example, the third
 element in the fifth row is (using zero-based indexing) stored at
 position 4 × _width_ + 2.

-The constructor function takes a width, height, and an optional
+The constructor function takes a width, a height, and an optional
 content function that will be used to fill in the initial values.
 There are `get` and `set` methods to retrieve and update elements in
 the matrix.